Laboratory of Chemical Biology and Neurochemistry

 Our interests span:

-Our research will commence with the synthesis of fluorescent probes, followed by their characterization using various spectroscopic techniques.
+Our research will commence with the the rational design and synthesis of small molecule based fluorescent probes, followed by their characterization using various spectroscopic techniques.
 We will then explore these probes in both cell lines and primary cells, and conduct functional imaging with high-resolution fluorescence microscopy.

 Read More